-When you contact us and request a quote, we will tell you what we will do and schedule a time for us to do a 'site survey' of your roof.
+When you contact us and request a quote, we will tell you what we will do and schedule a time for a 'site survey' of your roof, if one is necessary.
 You don't have to be present, when we do that.

-This is what we will do to prepare your quote:
+Previously and ocassionaly, now, this is what we did to prepare a quote:

 (b) Measure your roof;*